ai4society/LLM-Planning-Viz/README.md

 ## How to Contribute
 We welcome contributions to expand and refine our categorization.
 To add papers to the visualization, please fill out this form: [Google Forms Link](#)

-## Installation
-Details on how to install or access the tool would be helpful here, including any dependencies or requirements.

-## Usage
-Provide instructions on how to use the tool, with examples or a step-by-step guide if applicable.

-## Contributing
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Project Status and Roadmap
-Describe the current status of the project and any planned features or updates.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Support and Contact
-For support or inquiries, reach out to us via [Insert Contact Information].

-## Acknowledgments
-Mention any collaborators, funding sources, or any other acknowledgments here.

-## Screenshots and Demos
-Include screenshots of the tool in action or links to demos to help new users understand its capabilities.

 ---

 We look forward to your contributions and hope this tool aids researchers and practitioners alike in navigating the expanding landscape of LLMs in planning.